 Submitting an updated peer review copy:

-To provide updates to your capsule, please withdraw, edit, and resubmit your capsule.
+To provide updates to the peer review copy of your capsule, please withdraw, edit, and resubmit your capsule.
 While doing so, please write a note to us (either via live chat or firstname.lastname@example.org) to let us know to make a new peer review copy.
-We will then create a new peer review copy of your work.
+We will then create a new peer review copy of your work and send it on to your corresponding editor.

 Integrating Code Ocean into a journal's peer review process: